Pantagrueliste/starter-hugo-academic/content/post/bibliography/index.md

 ## Conclusion
 Written over four years of intense collaborations, the 150+ essays [included in our digital edition](https://edition640.makingandknowing.org/#/essays) not only provide some vital information about the manuscript we edited and translated, but also include valuable bibliographic information.

-Aggregating these bibliographic references into a database is important, as it enables editors to change bibliographic formatting in the blink of an eye, giving them more flexibility to display this information as they wish.
-This database also gives valuable sources of information about the edition and the project that made it possible, opening new analytical perspectives.
-Such a database can be completed in a time frame that is still regarded by many as unthinkable.
+Aggregating these bibliographic references into a database enables editors to change bibliographic formatting in the blink of an eye, giving them more flexibility to display this information as they wish.
+This database also gives valuable information about the edition and the project that made it possible, opening new analytical perspectives for scholars.
+Such a database can be completed with high accuracy and in a record time frame.

 Some mistakes can creep in, arguably, notably because of GPT-3's tendency to hallucinate.
 Yet future iterations of pre-trained language models will mitigate this problem.
-Crucially, this type of automation does not exempt us from re-reading and correcting the contents we create and curate.
-The human factor remains central.